Sian user manual

 Giving me feedback

+I welcome constructive feedback about what I’m doing well and not so well.
+In fact, without it I get twitchy.
+I care (almost too much) about doing a good job.
 Feel free to let me know if I’m doing great work, or really should cut something out as and when a situation occurs.
 A 1:1 retrospective style approach goes down well with me too.

 Things I struggle with